Manoj1428/group04-pm05/docs/charter.md

 # Project Charter
-This project Charter is for the project TEMPERATURE CONVERTER
+This project Charter is for the project Project Management in Business and Technology.

 ## Client
 - Priyanka Galla, S534884@nwmissouri.edu